 Not only that but we've also created the Ultimate Complete Wedding Planning Checklist for you to download.

-In our Complete Guide below we have included details of the different types of entertainers you can choose from and how to find a performer who’s the perfect fit for your special day, so that each and every one of your guests has memories to cherish forever.
+In our Complete Guide below we have included details of the different types of popular entertainers you can choose from and how to find a performer who’s the perfect fit for your special day, so that each and every one of your guests has memories to cherish forever.
 Whether your theme is English Country Garden or Vintage Hollywood, we’ve got it covered.
 If you’re not having a theme at all but just want to throw a really good party, then look no further.